kawaz/provide-defer/README.md

 type DeferOptions = {
   noThrow?: boolean;
   noWait?: boolean;
+  alsoOnExit?: boolean;
 }
 ```

 - `noThrow`: If true, errors from this deferred function will be ignored.
-- `noWait`: If true, the deferred function will be executed immediately without waiting for its completion.
+- `noWait`: If true, the execution of the deferred function will start as scheduled, but provideDefer will not wait for its completion before resolving.
+This allows the deferred function to run in the background.
+- `alsoOnExit`: If true, the deferred function is guaranteed to run even if the process exits abruptly.
+Only synchronous functions are fully supported with this option.

 ## Error Handling